-In exciting news to end the year, Broadway musical Come From Away is returning to Australia in 2021.
+In exciting news, Broadway musical Come From Away has returned to Australia.

-The much-loved show will be the first major production back on stage since Melbourne's lockdown with the show's limited season running from January 19 to March 21 at The Comedy Theatre.
+The much-loved show was the first major production back on stage since Melbourne's lockdown and sold out performances at The Comedy Theatre.

-The production will later hit the stage at the Queensland Performing Arts Centre in Brisbane from March, and the Capitol Theatre in Sydney from June.
+The hit stage show is now playing at the Queensland Performing Arts Centre in Brisbane for a limited season, and then the Capitol Theatre in Sydney from June.